 A Content Management System (CMS) is software that’s used to manage online content.
 You’ve heard of WordPress?
 That’s basically a content management system for creating and managing websites.

-If you’re looking for an out-of-the-box CMS to manage, record, and live stream video for training or other purposes, two feature-rich CMS platforms to consider are Panopto and Kaltura.
+If you’re looking for a secure private CMS to manage, record, and live stream video for training or other purposes, two feature-rich platforms to consider are Panopto and Kaltura.
 These CMSs let you create and upload video, schedule recordings or webcasts in advance, edit multiple-view videos, and make them accessible in video libraries for easy delivery.

 Some of the many features of Panopto and Kaltura include: